-I am a Visiting Lecturer in Ethics of Technology at TU Delft (The Netherlands).
+I am a Postdoctoral Research Fellow in Smart Cities in the School of Architecture, Design, and Planning at the University of Sydney.
 In 2016, I finished my PhD in the "Human and Social Dimensions of Science and Technology" from Arizona State University.

-I am also a freelance writer.
-I've published features, op-eds, and book reviews about the politics/ethics of technology for many popular media outlets, such as The Guardian, The Nation, and Al Jazeera America.
-See the media tab for a list of my pubs.
-If you want to commission work, then contact me via email or twitter.
+I also write features, opinion pieces, and book reviews about the politics/ethics of technology for many places, such as The Guardian, OneZero, and other outlets.
+Click on the Essays tab for a list of my (non-academic) publications.
+If you want to commission work, please contact me via email or twitter.

 For my academic work, you can download my CV (September 2019).